nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 If we focus on our coordinator, there are a few things to observe:

 - Aside the fact that it visually looks cleaner than dumping everything there,
-- GETs are lazier and under caller's control, giving room for extended query clauses.
+- Fetches are lazier and under caller's control, giving room for extended query clauses.
 - We avoided duplicating builders across request objects.
 - Coordinator doesn't mingle into implementation details of the payload.